exercism/java/exercises/series/.meta/hints.md

-# Series

-Given a string of digits, output all the contiguous substrings of length `n` in that string.

-For example, the string "49142" has the following 3-digit series:

-- 491
-- 914
-- 142

-And the following 4-digit series:

-- 4914
-- 9142

-And if you ask for a 6-digit series from a 5-digit string, you deserve whatever you get.

-Note that these series are only required to occupy *adjacent positions* in the input; the digits need not be *numerically consecutive*.

-# Java Tips

 Since this exercise has difficulty 5 it doesn't come with any starter implementation.
 This is so that you get to practice creating classes and methods which is an important part of programming in Java.
 It does mean that when you first try to run the tests, they won't compile.